gabrieldemarmiesse/PEP-draft-multiple-dispatcher/README.rst

 This has the unintended consequence of making it difficult for multiple-dispatch libraries leveraging ``@typing.overload`` to integrate seamlessly with static type checkers.

 This PEP proposes a new decorator, being no-op at runtime: ``@typing.multiple_dispatcher`` that informs type-checkers that we are working with a multiple dispatch library.
-The library must respect the signature resolution rules defined in :pep:`484`.
+The library must respect the signature resolution rules of ``typing.overload``.
+Such rules can be found in the Mypy documentation: https://mypy.readthedocs.io/en/stable/more_types.html#type-checking-calls-to-overloads

 Motivation
 ==========